A guide about tulip season in Holland in 2019: how to see it for free!

 3.Tulips season in the Netherlands: How to go?

 From Leiden, I would recommend going for a day of cycling in the flower fields.
 We’re in the Netherlands after all, and the best way to explore the area remains the bicycle.
 Take the direction of Noordwijkerhout, and come back via Sassenheim and Teylingen.
 You’ll be able to go through amazing fields, with windmills, for complete scenery!
 Need a bike?
 Rent one from the people at BimBimbikes.
 Easy portal and good service, it’s not hard to see why we would recommend this for the international folk.

 If cycling isn’t your thing, then taking a nice walk wouldn’t go amiss.
 Hop on the train to Hillegom for an easy walk around the station.
 You won’t have to go far to find the fields, as they are easily accessible.
 The fields and the tulips are absolutely amazing!

 You can also drive there, but it gets super busy with people literally just getting out of their cars in the middle of the road and taking pictures, so you end up sitting in traffic forever.
 So unless you have a bit of patience, then leave your car at home. 😉

 – Bulbflower Parade

 A magical event is the Bloemencorso, or the Bulbflower Parade, that takes place every year.
-This year it’ll go from Noordwijk to Haarlem on Saturday 21 April.
-Make yourself a free spot on the route of the parade and admire the beautifully decorated floats – this year’s theme is ‘Flowers & Fashion’.
+This year it’ll go from Noordwijk to Haarlem on Saturday 13th April 2019.
+Get yourself a free spot on the route of the parade and admire the beautifully decorated floats – this year’s theme is ‘Flowers & Fashion’.
 Hyacinths, tulips and daffodils will be at their best!

 – Flower Market in Aalsmeer